23 proposals

 0428 Resolve DistributedActor protocols

-Sorry, I have zero experience with IPC and distributed actors so this is the one proposal I skipped.
+I skipped this proposal because I have zero experience with IPC and distributed actors.

 0430 sending parameter and result values